philippe75004/SIEM1/README.md

 4. Design an alert to check the threshold every hour and email the SOC team at SOC@vandalay.com if triggered.

 ![Alert1](/Screenshots/Splunk-Homeworks-Baseline-Alert-BF-1.PNG "Alert1")

+*We used the Trigger Alert when the number of results is greater than 31 therefore 32 will indicate a possbile Brute Force Attack*

 ![Alert2](/Screenshots/Splunk-Homeworks-Baseline-Alert-BF-2.PNG "Alert2")
 ![Alert3](/Screenshots/Splunk-Homeworks-Baseline-Alert-BF-3.PNG "Alert3")